Quick self-check

 Display Selection for PWM-Sensitive Users

 If you've confirmed PWM as a source of eye strain, the most durable fix is a display that uses DC dimming or very high-frequency PWM above 1,000 Hz.
+See our guide to flicker-free monitors for vetted options by use case and budget.
 A few categories of displays reliably avoid low-frequency PWM:

 • OLED displays.
 OLED panels control brightness by adjusting current to each pixel directly — no backlight at all.
 At high brightness they use DC dimming.
 Worth noting: some OLEDs switch to PWM at low brightness, occasionally at frequencies as low as 60 Hz, so this is not a blanket guarantee.